TyrfingMjolnir/dotfiles_old/PurchaseRequirement.md

 ## Go list

-* Any kind of straws, wood or cannnabis
+* Any kind of straws, wood or cannabis
 * Metal, the more precious the better, however cast iron will do over plastic any time.

 ## Challenges